 - Natura Sugars muscovado sugar – our all-important ‘sweet balance’

 My latest discovery is this range of Natura Sugars .
 I love the treacly flavour and sandy texture of these unbleached sugars.
-Over the past several weeks I’ve baked trays of cookies, confectionery and cakes using Natura’s Sugars and I cannot wait to share a couple of them with you – like this chocolate chunk banana bread with peanut butter frosting.
+Over the past several weeks I’ve baked trays of cookies, confectionery and cakes using Natura’s Sugars and I cannot wait to share a couple of them with you.

 Back to the chicken.
 For sides, patatas bravas and chunky guacamole are excellent options.
 Tortillas are also a good vehicle here.
 I shred the chicken, pile it into the warm tortillas or taco shells, if you like, add some cos lettuce, grated cheddar cheese and fresh avo wedges.
 It casual comfort food that’ll have everyone their fingers.